-It was possible for a department to refuse to play along and attempt to shorten the process by asking Waterfield to come with a reorganisation scheme, as happened with the always difficult CDB.
+It was possible for a department to refuse to play along and attempt to shorten the process by asking Waterfield to come up with a reorganisation scheme, as happened with the always difficult CDB.
 But Waterfield resolutely refused, insisting that his job was to review, not initiate, schemes.
-Eventually, as Micks dug in his heels, it fell to the staff associations in the CDB to force a reorganisation scheme through the departmental Whitley council.80 Sometimes the staff and official side on a departmental committee would combine against Waterfield.
-The staff side would put a proposal on the agenda for an increase in salaries for certain classes and send a copy to Waterfield inviting him to the next meeting.
-At the next meeting, with no objection noted from Treasury Ireland, agreement by the official and staff sides would be noted and forwarded to Waterfield, who would promptly reject it.
-The staff side would then refuse to attend any further meetings until the Treasury made a prior undertaking to accept any agreements reached by departmental Whitley councils.
-A 'preposterous manner' of settling reorganisation according to Waterfield.81 The least troublesome reorganisation was effected where the head of department sounded Waterfield out first, as did Stevenson of the Board of Works.
-Waterfield soothed Stevenson with assurances that these discussions were not a matter of bargaining but rather of 'each doing what is best for the public service as a whole'.
-82
+Eventually, as Micks dug in his heels, it fell to the staff associations in the CDB to force a reorganisation scheme through the departmental Whitley Council.
+163 Sometimes the staff and official sides on a departmental committee would combine against Waterfield.
+The staff side would put a proposal on the agenda and send a copy to Waterfield inviting him to the next meeting.
+At the next meeting, with no objection noted from Treasury (Ireland), agreement by the official and staff sides would be recorded and forwarded to Waterfield, who would promptly reject it.
+The staff side would then refuse to attend any further meetings until the Treasury made a prior undertaking to accept any agreements reached by departmental Whitley Councils - a 'preposterous manner' of settling reorganisation according to Waterfield.
+164 The least troublesome reorganisation was effected where the head of department sounded Waterfield out first, as did Stevenson of the Board of Works.
+Waterfield soothed Stevenson with assurances that these discussions were not a matter of bargaining but rather of 'each doing what is best for the public service as a whole'.165